jesse-prpic/pseudocode_flowchart/README.md

 - Parameters are variables that allows us to pass arguments to our function
 - Positional Arguments: Arguments that are passed to a function in the correct positional
 - Default Arguments / Optional Parameters: Parameters that assume
+- Keyword Arguments: Arguments that are passed to a function by explicitly stating the parameter name.